 Israeli B1 Visa Tips from a Lawyer

 This article will provide a list of Israeli B1 visa tips to help make sure the process goes as smoothly as possible.
-The law offices of Cohen, Decker, Pex & Brosh specialize in Israeli immigration law and help numerous private and corporate clients with their Israeli visa needs.
+Our law offices specialize in Israeli immigration law and help numerous private and corporate clients with their Israeli visa needs.

 The General Procedure

 The Israeli Department of Expert Workers and the Ministry of Interior have a specific procedure that must be carefully followed in order to ensure that your application is successful.
 First, a company must obtain a work permit from the Department of Expert Workers which is located in Jerusalem, and only after that, the Ministry of Interior will issue a B1 expert work visa for one year at a time, for the duration of five years.

 The following documents are required when requesting a work permit from the Department of Expert Workers:

 -Certified copy of 102 forms submitted to the social insurance offices

 -CPA approval that the company is operating and there were no concerns registered against the company during the previous year